TitaniumCoder477/plex-media-server/Plex Media Server Overview.md

 *Technically, you can run Plex Media Server on a NAS, but it can be very convoluted and difficult to setup and update.
 I recommend the NAS remain just the "storage location" of your data, and that you have a separate device that operates as the Plex Media Server.*

 ### Plex Media Server

 #### Option 1: You could continue using your old computer, as long as it's performing fine for you

-1. I would need to help you or provide you with guidance on how to map the Synology NAS file system to your Plex Media Server so that it "sees" the content as local.The Plex Media Server would then continue offering this content to any clients, just like your test did.
+1. You would need to map the Synology NAS file system to your Plex Media Server so that it "sees" the content as local.
+The Plex Media Server would then continue offering this content to any clients, just like your test did.
+Here's a good tutorial on how to do this: https://linuxhint.com/nfs-mount-synology-linux/
 2. The actual content would remain on the NAS, which would protect it with RAID and (optionally) sync it offsite as a backup.
 3. If your old computer died, you could easily setup a new Plex Media Server and just point it to your NAS once again.

 #### Option 2: Raspberry Pi media server (+- $170)

 **PRO:** Cheaper
 **CON:** Less "power" so may not handle multiple people watching different things at the same time

 1. You would purchase a Raspberry Pi 4 kit on Amazon.com (one with 8GB RAM).
 For example: https://www.amazon.com/dp/B08B6F1FV5/ref=twister_B08B6F6N34?_encoding=UTF8&psc=1
 2. You would install Ubuntu Desktop 21.04: https://ubuntu.com/download/raspberry-pi
 3. You would install Plex Media Server: https://snapcraft.io/plexmediaserver